isomerpages/moe-plmgss/_about-us/School Admission/Direct School Admission (DSA SEC).md

                     <em>Audition</em>
                 </p>
                 <p>
-                    - Guzheng and Harp students will perform 1 or 2 pieces of music of their own choice
+                    -<strong> </strong>Guzheng and Harp students will perform 1 or 2 pieces of music of their own choice
                 </p>
                 <p>
                     - Handbell students are required to participate in a